 March 16, 1942, three Kentucky tornadoes swept through the state killing 24 people.
 The first, a F4 tornado, struck at 12:15 AM in Grayson and Hardin counties killing 9 people in seven different homes and sweeping away 20 other homes in Caneyville, Millwood, Leitchfield, Clarkson, and Summit.
 The next one, a F3, struck an hour and fifteen minutes later in Nelson County killing 4 persons.
 The last twister, another F3, occurred in Muhlenberg County at 11:40 PM and devastated the mining community of Browder, sweeping away 12 small homes and causing 10 deaths, another death occurred on a farm near Drakesboro.
 The March 1942 tornado outbreak was a deadly late-winter tornado outbreak which struck a large area of the Central and Southern United States on March 16–17, 1942.
 The tornado outbreak killed 153 people and injured at least 1,284.

 February 14, 1943, Associate Justice Wilety Blount Rutledge was sworn into the United States Supreme Court.
 Wiley Rutledge, from Cloverport, Breckinridge County, was President Roosevelt’s eighth and last appointment to the Supreme Court.
 Justice Blount became one of the Court’s leading liberal activists and an early supporter of racial equality, free speech, and church-state separation.
 He contributed significantly to enhancing civil liberties and the rights of naturalized citizens and criminal defendants.
-He died as a Justice of a stroke at age fifty-five, lasting 6 years, 6 months and 23 days.
+He died as a Justice of a stroke at age fifty-five, lasting six years, six months and 23 days.

-July 21, 1944, Marine Pvt 1st Class Luther Skaggs, Jr. from Henderson, KY was critically wounded when a Japanese grenade exploded in his foxhole on the Asan-Adelup beachhead on Guam.
+July 21, 1944, Marine Pvt 1st Class Luther Skaggs, Jr. from Henderson was critically wounded when a Japanese grenade exploded in his foxhole on the Asan-Adelup beachhead on Guam.
 But instead of calling a corpsman and revealing his outfit’s position, he calmly applied a tourniquet to his shattered leg and for eight hours continued to return the enemy’s fire with his rifle and hand grenades.
 For this President Truman awarded Skaggs the Congressional Medal of Honor for: being uncomplaining and calm through this critical period and serving as “a heroic example of courage and fortitude to other wounded men.”

 November 13, 1944, Junior James Spurrier from Russell County, nearly single-handedly captured the village of Achain, France from German control.
 For several hours on that day, Spurrier attacked the village repeatedly wandering into the command post, replenishing his ammo and slipping out the door.
 At the end of the night he had routed the enemy.
 His valor was recognized the following spring with the Medal of Honor.
 The picture shows Junior receiving the Medal from Lt.
 Gen. William Hood Simpson.
 Spurrier a few months earlier was involved with another heroic action where he received the Distinguished Service Cross.
 Junior had a very turbulent life after the war and had difficulty adjusting back to civilian life.
 He is buried in Mountain Home National Cemetery in Tennessee.